seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 but friends,
 What Roman lord it was durst do the deed:
 Or slunk not Saturnine, as Tarquin erst,
-That left the camp to sin in Lucrece’ bed?
+That left the camp to sin in Lucrece' bed?

 **MARCUS ANDRONICUS**
 Sit down, sweet niece: brother, sit down by me.